Emulator Issues #267

 - Status changed from Accepted to Fixed

-#48 Updated by seapancake about 3 years ago
+#48 Updated by seapancake over 3 years ago

 - File G9SP8P-2.png G9SP8P-2.png added